mtalcott/google-photos-deduper/README.md

 ## Getting Started

-For privacy and cost reasons, no public hosted solution is currently provided.
+No public hosted solution is currently provided, due to the overhead of [Google's app verification process](https://support.google.com/cloud/answer/9110914) as well as cost and user privacy considerations.
 Instead, follow these instructions to get the app up and running locally:

 ### Setup